o1-labs/rfcs/0008-zkvm-keccak.md

 * Will the input be given as a bitstring or will it be packed into bytes?

 * Find out if the round constants should be hardcoded (takes memory space) or generated (takes computation resources).

+* Whether negation could accelerate the overflow of the auxiliary bits.

 * Find out if the rotation offsets will be directly stored modulo 64 or not.